aplosdev/aplos/docs/index.md

 ## Credits & Thanks To

-Aplós whouldn't be possible without the following projects:
+Aplós whouldn't be possible without the following projects/people:

 - [Duckquill](https://daudix.codeberg.page/duckquill), from where I got inspired to create this project (and many ideas are from there)
 - [Hari Rana](https://tesk.page/) for style-related feedback and suggestions